open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `OnCollect` SHOULD provide a way to indicate whether it succeeded, failed or timed out.

+`OnCollect` SHOULD never be called concurrently for the same `MetricReader` instance. `OnCollect` can be called again only after the current call returns.

 `OnCollect` MUST accept the following parameters:

 * A `batch` of metrics.
 The exact data type of the batch is language specific,